-Being man's best friend, dogs have a universal appeal to people of all ages and nationalities.
-Treating them with care and affection is a priority, and detecting and treating signs of discomfort in them must be undertaken regularly.
 Since they cannot vocally exhibit their discomfort, it is important for an owner to recognize other forms of implicit expressions made by them.
 There are many forms of illnesses that affect dogs, but most are curable over time.
-Listed below are the causes and symptoms of leg pain in dogs.
+Here are the causes and symptoms of leg pain in dogs.

 - Physical discomfort can be easily noticed by any person.